Jace-Hambrick/space-jekyll-template/_posts/2020-04-29-Have-movies-gone-downhill.md

 <p>Contains the columns <q><i>Budget, Company, Country,	Director, Genre, Gross Name, Rating, Released, Runtime, Score, Star, Votes, Writer, and Year</i></q></p>
 <br>
 <br>
 After sifting through the data it became apparent that it was pretty useable with only a few tweaks.
 To start I had to fix a rather simple problem that would affect my data at a later time.
-Inside the dataset there were two duplicate companies but with different names, <i>Columbia Pictures Corporation</i> and <i>Columbia Pictures</i>.
+Inside the dataset there were two duplicate companies with the same names, <i>Paramount Pictures</i>.
 After that I needed to slim down the dataset to have only what I needed to find my Answer.

 <img src="https://i.imgur.com/wXJmpTL.png" alt="slim_set">